Men: How To Look Good In The Rain

 Mainline Menswear recommend a pair of tough Timberland boots.
 Featuring premium black leather uppers and seam-sealed waterproof construction.
 These sturdy numbers will keep feet dry whatever size downpour.

 Okay, we can’t always predict the weather, and we understand it is not practical (or fashionable) to wear a big technical coat all the time, just on the off-chance it rains.
-If you want your mac to be a last resort, then a designer pac-a-mac is a perfect backpack or briefcase essential.
+If you want your mac to be a last resort, then a designer mac is a perfect backpack or briefcase essential.
 K-Way are the experts when it comes to waterproof macs, and their bright colouring is a playful addition that can make your outfit.

 The Office Rain Dodger